Andrew-Chen-Wang/django-sample-user-locations/README.md

 2. Move this code to your machine.
 In my case, being in the terminal of my work machine and in the root directory (where this README lives), it was `rsync -a ./ pi@raspberrypi.local:~/my/code/dir`
     - Your code will live in dir.
 This will not create a new directory.
     - `pi` is the username and `raspberrypi` is the hostname
-3. Run `docker-compose up --build` on the remote machine
+3. Run `docker-compose -f pi-compose.yml up --build` on the remote machine
-    - I also had to add the `gdal-dev` package in the `Dockerfile` for this to work.
+    - I ran this detached since this took a long time: `docker-compose -f pi-compose.yml up -d --build && docker container ls -a && docker logs <CONTAINER ID OF location_testing_django>`
 4. Then run `docker exec -t location_testing_django_postgres pg_dumpall -c -U postgres > ~/dump_location_user_sample.sql`
     - Here's the size of the SQL dump:
 5. Now to transfer that database back to the local machine.
 On your WORK machine: `rsync pi@raspberrypi.local:~/dump_location_user_sample.sql ~/dump_location_user_sample.sql`